Create Your First Tizen Wearable Web Watch Application

 First of all, a target device and your computer must be connected to the same Wi-Fi network.

-To run the application on the target device:
+To run the application on the target device, follow the steps below:

 1. Connect the wearable target device to your computer: